 WQD logo colored

-Global and Continental Quantum City Prize
+World and Continental Quantum City Prize

 The Quantum City Prize rewards initiatives bringing Quantum Science and Technology to the public space of a city.
 For example, placing posters in the public transport network of the city, or organising an activity in a square of the city, etc.